 Incremental or trigger-based database synchronization applies the following requirements:

-In order to evaluate benefits of incremental synchronization Microsoft SQL - MySQL Sync tool can be used.
+In order to evaluate benefits of incremental synchronization MS SQL - MySQL Sync tool can be used.